Compare MHA, MQA, and GQA architectures, calculate their KV cache footprint, and reason about memory-limited serving tradeoffs.

 | Memory win vs throughput win | KV-cache savings can raise the memory-limited batch ceiling without translating into the same wall-clock speedup if compute, prefill, or scheduler overhead still dominates. |

-For 80 layers, 64 query heads, head dimension 128, FP16 cache, and full MHA, the per-token-per-layer cache is 2 * 64 * 128 * 2 = 32 KB.
-Across all 80 layers, that is about 2.5 MiB per token.
+For 80 layers, 64 query heads, head dimension 128, FP16 cache, and full MHA, the per-token-per-layer cache is 2 * 64 * 128 * 2 = 32 KiB.
+Across all 80 layers, that's about 2.5 MiB per token.
 At 128K context, one request needs about 344 GB of KV cache under full MHA.
-GQA-8 cuts that to about 43 GB per request, which is much better but still too large for comfortable single-node serving.
+GQA-8 cuts that to about 43 GB per request.
+That's much better, but it still isn't a deployment proof: add roughly 144 GB of FP16 weights, runtime buffers, fragmentation, and any additional active requests.
 Strong answers mention head sharing plus paging, scheduling, retrieval, or KV-cache quantization.

 Use uptraining.
 Group old K/V heads, mean-pool each group into one new K head and one new V head, then continue language-model training for a small fraction of original pretraining budget so the model adapts to reduced K/V capacity.
 After that, validate both task quality and serving behavior: perplexity or downstream evals, KV-cache size, tensor-parallel sharding fit, and decode throughput under realistic batch and context settings.
-Ainslie et al. used this path to recover much of the quality lost by reducing KV heads.[5]
+Ainslie et al. used this path in T5.1.1 encoder-decoder experiments; apply the recipe to decoder-only models as an engineering choice that still needs direct evaluation.[5]

 Choose GQA when your selected runtime supports grouped heads and its sharding layout fits the model.
 Choose MLA when your model is MLA-native, your stack ships its latent-cache path, and cache pressure is dominant enough to justify that execution contract.